Oh the town, it climbs the mountain and looks upon the sea

 And the Boys of Barr na Sráide went hunting for the wren

 After the Erie Canal was finished, many Irish people settled west of Syracuse on a hill overlooking the canal.
 This area became known as Tipperary Hill.
-When the city first installed traffic signal lights in 1925, they placed one at a major intersection in the main business district…Continue
+When the city first installed traffic signal lights in 1925, they placed one at a major intersection in the main business…Continue

 I don’t know what to make of this story, a great adventure of pre-Christian Ireland.
-There are many variants to this tale, but here are the basics: Oisín (oh-SHEEN) is one of the…Continue
+There are many variants to this tale, but here are the basics: Oisín (oh-SHEEN) is one of…Continue

 I just picked up the CD of Mise Eire / Saoirse? and wonder if any WGers saw it when it first came out in 1960 or have seen the CD more recently.
 What do you think?

 One of the joys of my early childhood was going with my family to the beaches of New York City, particularly Rockaway and Jacob Riis.
 Getting there was at least half the fun.
 We’d go over the George Washington Bridge, then…

 In September, after one of my occasional trips to Boston, I decided to take a detour to investigate The Great Hunger Museum at Quinnipiac University.
 Friends had told me about the collection hosted at the library on the Hamden Connecticut campus, until last September, when it moved into its own building, located about a mile from the main campus.

 Tomorrow is the last Sunday in July, and the day that pilgrims climb Croagh Patrick in County Mayo.
 Has anyone in our group done the climb?
 Has anyone done it barefoot?